RyanXinOne/UoMBbEn/README.md

 ## Embedded Player
 + Apply embedded player in Video Portal (replace original one).
 + Use keyboard to control embedded video player.
++ (new) Save and override caption styles of embedded player.

 | Key | Function |
 | :-: | :-: |